Charlie-I-Am/MaintenanceScheduler/README.md

   action row.
 - Fixed empty optional fields (email, description, notes, location) rendering the literal text "None" in edit forms.

+### 0.2.0
+- Added **equipment groups**: organize equipment into groups and assign one task to an entire group instead of duplicating it per item.
+- Automatic singular/plural wording throughout the UI and emails (e.g.
+  "1 day" vs "3 days") instead of "day(s)".
 - Added an automatic, idempotent database migration so upgrading from a pre-groups install doesn't require manual steps.